 Cookie dough is very forgiving so it doesn’t matter if they’re a little too heavy handed as cookie dough needs a good mix to bring everything together.
 Cookie dough tends to cope with a degree of over handling and if the dough becomes too soft it can be popped in the fridge to harden a little before baking.

 A favourite cookie recipe in our house are these Chocolate & Hazelnut Cookies.
 If you don’t like hazelnuts then leave them out or substitute for another nut.
 This easy cookie recipe is one of the most popular recipes on our site.

-For some fun baking with kids over the festive holidays, try Michelle’s recipe for Spiced Christmas Cookies.
-These molasses cookies originate from her home in Canada, where they were baked by Michelle and her Mum every Christmas.
+For some fun baking with kids over the festive holidays, try these Spiced Christmas Cookies.

 As the name suggests, tray-bakes are baked in one tray.
 Any decoration is usually added whilst the cake is still in the tray.
 This makes them easy to remove and cut into squares.

-Another great recipe is our Apricot, Almond & Honey Flapjacks, a deliciously chewy bake and one of my favourite recipes!
+Another great recipe are these Apricot, Almond & Honey Flapjacks, a deliciously chewy bake and one of my favourite recipes!
 This recipe can be easily adapted, swap the fruit and nuts for your own favourites, or leave an ingredients out if you prefer.
 Make them your own.

 When is comes to easy cakes to bake with kids a simple sponge cake is ideal.
 Once they learn the basic skills it is easy to build confidence in cake making.

 Start with a simple sponge cake like my Victoria Sponge which uses the creaming method of beating together butter and sugar until light and fluffy before adding in the remaining ingredients.
 This recipe is then easily adapted to include other flavours like the Chocolate Victoria Sponge Cake shown here or the Orange Cake below.